Tiliqua/assert-js/README.md

 Assertion library written in ES6 for nodejs.

 > This package is still under development.
-Before release of version ``1.0.0`` there might be some BC Breakes.
+Before release of version ``1.0.0`` there might be some BC Brakes.

+## Why?

+This library was made to simplify  and make testing easier.
+In order to make sure that state is always consistent and predictable you can use strongly typed language or write unit tests.

 ## Installation